HTS CPL giveaway! WIN CPL TICKETS!

-HTS is giving away tickets to the CPL St Lucia Zouks matches.
+HTS is giving away tickets to the CPL St Lucia Zooks matches.
 To qualify , you must be an HTS News4force app user and correctly answer the following question:

 “ What number does the leading scorer for the St Lucia Zouks wear “